Mork-Zuckerbarge/mork-stack/README.md

 ## Agent behavior control map (all current tuning locations)

-If Mork feels slow or “dumber,” tune behavior in these places (ordered from highest impact to lowest friction):
+If The Agent feels slow or “dumber,” tune behavior in these places (ordered from highest impact to lowest friction):

 ### 1) Runtime model + policy controls (main UI)